‘Best book I have read this year’ Amazon Reviewer

 But when a mysterious battered envelope covered in stars lands on her doormat, Bea wonders if she could find the courage to open it.

-‘It was a proper feel-good, heart-warming, very natural and relatable story which I thoroughly enjoyed reading.‘ Kim Nash (kimthebookworm)
+‘A proper feel-good, heart-warming, very natural and relatable story‘

 ‘Sometimes a book comes along and it feels dusted with magic – Love, Unscripted is one of those books’ Josie Silver